 Gracious and loving God of justice and compassion: We pray for your church caught in a crushing schism in South Carolina.
 We believe that you favor reconciliation in all situations; and we ask you to be with all parties involved in the case.
 We pray especially for the Justices of the South Carolina Supreme Court and the attorneys arguing the case: surround them all with your love and your truth; and bring this process to a just conclusion.
 Give all of us strength and courage to act and pray in ways that can lead toward reconciliation.
 Help us be agents of your reconciliation with our friends on both sides of this dispute.
 We ask all this in the Name of the Holy Reconciler, Jesus your Son.
 Amen.

 South Carolina at General Convention

-Deputies from The Episcopal Church in South Carolina are in Salt Lake City, Utah for the 78th General Convention of The Episcopal Church.
-We've launched a blog so you can read what the Bishop, deputies and others from South Carolina have to say about their experiences at #GC78, and to share information with our diocese.
-Read and follow it here: episcopalsc.blogspot.com
+Deputies from The Episcopal Church in South Carolina were in Salt Lake City, Utah for the 78th General Convention of The Episcopal Church.
+Visit our blog to read what the Bishop, deputies and others from South Carolina have to say about their experiences at #GC78, and to share information with our diocese.
+Find it here: episcopalsc.blogspot.com

 A message from Bishop vonRosenberg

 Some time now has passed since General Convention, and perhaps some further reflection on that event will be helpful now.
 I am so very grateful to the deputies from our diocese and to Holly Behre for the helpful ways that information from Salt Lake City was shared “back home.”
 In fact, if you took advantage of such resources, you were kept quite up-to-date about news from the General Convention of The Episcopal Church.
 Nevertheless, I do want to add a few current words and reflections about subjects that have been raised since Convention’s adjournment.